influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 [tag key](/influxdb/v1.0/concepts/glossary/#tag-key) in the same `SELECT` statement.
-Aggregate functions return a single calculated value and there is no obvious single value to return for any unaggregated fields or keys.
+Aggregate functions return a single calculated value and there is no obvious single value to return for any unaggregated fields or tags.

 #### Example